oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## MAC based Deployments

-This specification allows for both, cryptographic signatures and MAC-based variants to be used to secure a Status List Token.
+This specification allows for both cryptographic signatures and message authentication codes (MAC) to secure a Status List Token.
 Implementers are RECOMMENDED to match the mechanism used for the Status List Token with the one used for its Referenced Tokens.
 For (H)MAC based deployments, the security implications of a shared secret should be understood and should match the general security considerations of the deployment.

 ## Status List Caching